1. Why do you ask for so much personal documentation to certify my company as women-owned?

 Once you have successfully completed the certification process, you will receive a electronic copy of your Women-Owned Business Certificate via e-mail.
 No paper copy is awarded.

 All private asset management companies will accept different certifications, simply choose NAWRB from their drop-down menu or input your information directly into their document repositories.
 If NAWRB is not listed, type in your certification in the first available space or email info@NAWRB.com so that we may work with them to have our certification added.
 Policies at government agencies and GSEs may vary; for example, HUD relies on its asset management companies to vet their subcontractors and so the process will vary from entity to entity.
-However, your NAWRB certification can be uploaded into any broker or vendor portal.

 4. Do you offer minority women-owned certification?